mostafa/xk6-kafka/README.md

 ## Examples

-There are lots of examples in the [script](https://github.com/mostafa/xk6-kafka/blob/main/scripts/) directory that show how to use various features of the extension.
+There are many examples in the [script](https://github.com/mostafa/xk6-kafka/blob/main/scripts/) directory that show how to use various features of the extension.

 ## Run and Test

-You can start testing your own environment right away, but it takes some time to develop the script, so it would better to test your script against a development environment, and then start testing your own environment.
+You can start testing your environment immediately, but it takes some time to develop the script, so it would be better to test your script against a development environment and then start testing your environment.

 ### Development environment